 Although the Directive applies to the vast majority of common pressure containers designed for containing air, the scope is actually very strictly defined.
 Included would be most compressor receivers, but any vessel not designed for air or nitrogen or not made of ordinary steel or aluminium is automatically excluded, as are any vessels with a design pressure greater than 30 bar or over a certain size.

 Products falling outside the scope of the Simple Pressure Vessels Directive will almost certainly fall within the scope of the Pressure Equipment Directive.

 The Directive applies to any Simple Pressure Vessels 'placed on the market' or 'brought into service' within the EU.
 This means that they explicitly apply to any vessel which is sold by one company to another, or to a private user, and they also apply to any vessel which is made or imported for the manufacturer/importer's own use.

 Date of Application

 The Directive required member states of the (then) EEC to introduce the requirements of the Directive from 1st July 1990.
 In practice, not all member states achieved this - in the UK, for instance, the Regulations implementing the Directive were brought into force on 31st December 1991 and transitional arrangements applied until 30th June 1992.

 Categories of vessel

-Category A consists of vessels whose PS.V is more than 50 bar.litres, and is divided into:
+The 1st category (category A in the UK Simple Pressure Vessels Regulations 2016) consists of vessels whose PS.V is more than 50 bar.litres, and is divided into:

-- Category A.3, consisting of vessels whose PS.V is more than 50 but not more than 200 bar.litres
+- Vessels whose PS.V is more than 50 but not more than 200 bar.litres

-Category B consists of vessels whose PS.V is 50 bar.litres or less.
+The 2nd category (category B in the UK Simple Pressure Vessels Regulations 2016) consists of vessels whose PS.V is 50 bar.litres or less.